BLSQ/VBR-template/country_pipelines/mali/initialize_vbr/README.md

 - **quantity_data.csv**
   Per service, organizational unit, and period: declared, validated, and tariff values, plus indicators and subsidy calculations.
 It is saved under `data/quantity_data/`, prefixed with the model name.
 Once we have more data, we will want to explore this file.
 It will allow us to check that the data saved in DHIS2 makes sense.
+  There will be two kinds of files saved:
+   - One with the raw data (without any cleaning steps done to it).
+   - One with the clean data that will be used in the next pipeline (The level of cleaning depends on the `bool_clean_quant` parameter).
 - **contracts.csv**
   Data on contracts and organizational units extracted from DHIS2.
 It is saved under `data/contracts/`, with the model name as a prefix.
 - **service inconsistencies**